What are 8 tips for summarising body arguments?

 Tip 2: Select the Key Supporting Details

-As was mentioned in Lesson 1, you’ll not only wish to summarise the main ideas of your body paragraphs, but you should also consider including some of the key supporting details that explored those ideas too.
+As was mentioned in Chapter 1, you’ll not only wish to summarise the main ideas of your body paragraphs, but you should also consider including some of the key supporting details that explored those ideas too.
 The following summary excerpt has been taken from an example essay about the advantages and disadvantages of global warming.
 In addition to including the main idea of the first body paragraph, this sentence also refers to one of its supporting details: